 The Development of Complex Societies

-Wherever and whenever the populating of North America began, one thing seems reasonably certain, and that is that the populating occurred very quickly.
+Wherever and whenever the populating of North America began, one thing seems reasonably certain: populating occurred very quickly.
 The mildness of the North American climate and the richness of the plant and animal life encouraged the growth and spread of the ancient North American populations.

-Elsewhere, in Central and in South America, these ancient Americans constructed even more complex societies.
-The Aztecs of Mexico and the Inca of Peru created aristocracies and emperors, farmers, and artisans.
-The Aztec capital of Tenochtitlan, with a population of 200,000 people, may have actually been the single largest city in the world.
+Elsewhere, in Central and South America, these ancient Americans constructed even more complex societies.
+The Aztecs of Mexico and the Inca of Peru created aristocracies, emperors, farmers, and artisans.
+The Aztec capital of Tenochtitlan, with a population of 200,000 people, may have been the single largest city in the world.

 Comparisons to Old Europe

-Now, if you could take a snapshot of this American world, oh, let’s say in about the year 1200, and if you set it beside a similar snapshot of the European world of that same year, what would’ve really surprised you the most would have been their similarities.
+If it were possible to take take a snapshot of this American world, about the year 1200, and set it beside a similar snapshot of the European world of that same year, you would be surprised by their similarities.

-Then, after about the year 900, a new threat emerged from the underbelly of the Mediterranean world in the form a new religion, Islam, which overran the old Roman provinces of Asia and Palestine and Egypt and northern Africa, and which actually lapped all the way up to the borders of modern-day France.
+After about the year 900, a new threat emerged from the underbelly of the Mediterranean world in the form of a new religion, Islam, which overran the old Roman provinces of Asia, Palestine, Egypt, and northern Africa, and lapped up to the borders of modern-day France.

 Under these pressures, Europe lapsed into being a backwater, culturally and economically.
 It was politically disorganized and divided, as the provinces of the former empire set up their own small-scale political shops on their own.
 Its internal economy was reduced to the most primitive levels of barter and reciprocity.
-That’s the way things looked like they were going to stay for a long while, because ancient cultures were rarely able to revive themselves.
+It appeared that things were going to stay this way for a long while because ancient cultures are rarely able to revive themselves.
 The internal resources of these cultures were already exhausted, and the possibility of importing outside influences and new ideas to revive a culture was expensive.